georgejmx/georgejmx/docs/user-guide.md

 2. Press **Submit** to add data to the website, then get automatically redirected to the Home Page
 3. Press **Stories** to see your story appear on the page.
 Click **Read More** to see the full story view, with the option to publically submit descriptors

-_Note that there is full single user authentication throughout using server side SHA256/token based encryption.
+_Note that there is full single user authentication throughout using robust hash/token based encryption.
 There are also no cookies or logging of non-authenticated user data so there is no need to even display a popup to ask you to accept cookies_